venetageorge/My-SoftUni-Projects/README.md

 # My-SoftUni-Projects
-Different tasks from my education @ SoftUni.
+Here you will find different tasks from my education @ SoftUni.